80-20-Human-In-The-Loop/Community/README.md

 We create open source tools that follow the 80-20 philosophy:

 ### 🌩️ [Storm Checker](https://github.com/80-20-Human-In-The-Loop/storm-checker)
-**What it does**: AI finds 80% of Python type errors automatically.
-Humans learn type safety concepts while fixing the important 20%.
+**What it does**: Checks for MyPy Type Issues, categorizes them by complexity, and guides users to fix them. --edu flag for students, and --json flag for AI agents.

 **Why it matters**: Developers become better at type safety instead of just having AI fix everything.